methermeneus/batcheck/README.md

 plugged in" (it looks kinda like lightning, right?) or an I for "AC unplugged" (looks kinda like a battery, I guess).

-BUGS:
+BUGS/TODO:
 ----
-	* In Vim, sometimes the foreground and background colors switch.
+- [ ] In Vim, sometimes the foreground and background colors switch.

-	* I didn't write any code to clear previously written lines, so when scrolling upwards, extra (unchanging) lines may be left behind.
+- [ ] I didn't write any code to clear previously written lines, so when scrolling upwards, extra (unchanging) lines may be left behind.

-	* When the cursor is on one of the top two lines, backspacing may temporarily cause the display line to disappear.
+- [ ] When the cursor is on one of the top two lines, backspacing may temporarily cause the display line to disappear.

+- [ ] Man, do I have a lot of comments, and badly-formatted ones at that.
+I still actually use this program, but it's weird to see how little I knew about C and code formatting back then.
+This needs fixing, even if it has nothing to do with the program itself.